our-story-media/ourstory-resources/doc_gen/guide/predeployment/README.md

 <Leader>

-Our Story consists of 5 distinct steps.
+Our Story consists of some simple preparation and then 4 distinct steps in the field.
 These steps are described in detail in the following sections.
 However before you enter a deployment, you might need to consider the following things.

 </Leader>